What Are The Most Common Dog Food Allergies?

 Food allergies account for about 20 percent of all allergies affecting dogs and they affect all breeds, ages, and sexes similarly.
 In dogs, food allergies can develop as early as five months of age or as late as 12 years.
-In many cases, dog with food allergies also have contact allergies for things like dust, perfumes, or certain chemicals.
+In many cases, dogs with food allergies also have contact allergies to things like dust, perfumes, or certain chemicals.
 Some of the most common food allergens affecting dogs include:

 As is true for humans, there is a difference between food allergies and food intolerance in dogs.
 Food intolerance typically produces gastrointestinal symptoms like vomiting and diarrhea while food allergies produce allergic reactions like itching and skin problems.
 The treatment for food allergies and food intolerances is the same – avoidance of the offending food.